 Look for a focal point for your photo.
 Obviously if you’re taking photos of your family this is done for you, but otherwise look for fallen trees, logs, or paths, that will draw the eye.

+Do be mindful of where you are walking.
 Trampled bluebells are unable to flower the following year as they lack the energy required.
 To ensure the bluebells are preserved, avoid stepping on them and stick to paths or clearings through them.
-When you shoot from a low-ish angle, it’s easy to achieve the illusion that you subject is sitting in amongst them, when in reality they are sat in a little clearing.
+When you shoot from a low-ish angle, it’s easy to achieve the illusion that your subject is sitting in amongst them, when in reality they are sat in a little clearing.

 All that being said, you can find the most beautiful bluebell spot in the country, and sometimes your children still won’t want to play ball!
 Such is life!